Aug 14, 2006

 I spoke with him during the Toronto International Writers Festival about his latest book The Turning, a series of linked stories.
 He seemed tired, a bit bummed about having been away from home for so long.
 The bloody tape ran out right in the middle of a lovely story he was telling about his converting wood from an old weir into a set of bookshelves for his library.

-An extremely likeable, self effacing man with interesting ideas about the relationship between writing and music, as you will hear if you choose to listen…
+Tim is an extremely likable, self effacing man with interesting ideas about the relationship between writing and music, as you will hear if you choose to listen…